Cosmic ray feedback in galaxies and galaxy clusters -- A pedagogical introduction and a topical review of the acceleration, transport, observables, and dynamical impact of cosmic rays: Introduction

-Global three-dimensional simulations of galactic winds including CR diffusion were performed by a number of authors \citep[e.g.,][]{ hanasz_cosmic_2013,booth_simulations_2013,pakmor_galactic_2016,ruszkowski_global_2017}.
-Below we contrast two examples of early simulations in order to isolate the impact of non-adiabatic CR energy losses.
-The first example is the global three-dimensional hydrodynamical simulations of galactic winds including isotropic CR diffusion presented by \citet{salem_cosmic_2014}.
-These simulations demonstrated that strong winds with mass loading factors exceeding unity can be driven by CR feedback in Milky Way mass halos.
-Figure~\ref{fig:salem_bryan_wind} shows slices of mass flux, thermal gas pressure, CR pressure, and the ratio of the CR-to-thermal pressures (lower right panel) in the plane perpendicular to the disk.
+slices of mass flux, thermal gas pressure, CR pressure, and the ratio of the CR-to-thermal pressures (lower right panel) in the plane perpendicular to the disk.
 It is evident from these results that the outflow is conical and that CR pressure dominates over thermal pressure in the halo.
 As a result of the additional pressure support due to CRs, the disk is inflated and star formation is reduced.
 Since the CR content near the disk midplane is regulated by the speed of CR transport, the CR pressure support decreases with increasing CR diffusion coefficient $\kappa$, which leads to the trend for star formation rate to increase with $\kappa$.
 The second example is the extension of the above work by \citet{booth_simulations_2013}, who incorporated the effect of CR energy losses due to hadronic Coulomb collisions in dense regions and studied the impact of CR feedback in a dwarf and Milky Way-mass galaxies.
 Despite CR losses, the impact of CR pressure is still significant in these simulations because CR diffusion allows for the energy to be transferred from the densest regions to more tenuous gas before CRs cool completely.
 As a result, the buildup of CRs provides a robust and gentle wind acceleration mechanism.
 In agreement with observations, this gentle and continuous acceleration of the gas results in slower winds compared to those accelerated by SN feedback without CRs.
 In the case of dwarfs, the boost in the mass loading factor in these simulations is an order of magnitude larger than in the case of non-CR SN feedback.
 In agreement with predictions from smaller scale simulations of zoom-in patches of galactic disks discussed earlier, global simulations also predict significantly cooler winds compared to the cases where winds are powered by SNe only.
 This effect is due to the fact that a significant fraction of the energy density in the wind goes to the CR component rather than the thermal component.
 This shift reduces the gas temperature, which further increases the efficiency of radiative cooling as the gas is subject to cooling closer to the peak of the cooling function.\\